What is quantization?

 “The process of transforming performed musical notes, which may have some imprecision due to expressive performance, to an underlying musical representation that eliminates this imprecision”.
 Wikipedia

-When used properly, it can be a powerful tool to iron out mistakes, as well as make your production processes faster and easier.
+When used properly, it can be a powerful tool to iron out mistakes.
+It also makes your production processes faster and easier.

 Listen to this simple drum beat.
 You can clearly hear timing imperfections in the snare.

-Now, the beat has been quantised to the ¼ note.
+Now, the beat has been quantized to the ¼ note.
 Listen to the difference!

 Quantization can get you ultra-tight grooves and save you valuable time from having to re-record a part, but like with many techniques, it can be misused.
 Having a beat that is perfectly in time can be less “human” and can result in a rigid, lifeless piece of music.

 Double click on the track you just recorded and this will open up the MIDI Editor.
-Here, you can see each individual MIDI notes and where they are in the grid.
+Here, you can see each individual MIDI note and where they are in the grid.

 Go ahead and select the MIDI notes which are out of time, and right-click.
 You’ll see a drop-down menu and the option for “Quantize”.
-Mouseover it and you’ll see a “1/4 Note, 1/8 Note, 1/16 Note…” which is how much you want the note quantized.
+Mouse over it and you’ll see a “1/4 Note, 1/8 Note, 1/16 Note…” which is how much you want the note quantized.
 In simple terms, if you choose 1/16, all your notes are moved to the nearest sixteenth note.
-If you choose 1/8, all your notes are moved to the nearest eighth note and if you choose 1/4, all your notes are moved to the nearest quarter note.
+If you choose 1/8, all your notes are moved to the nearest eighth note.
+If you choose 1/4, all your notes are moved to the nearest quarter note.